graphql-java-kickstart/graphql-java-servlet/README.md

 See [GraphQL Java documentation](https://www.graphql-java.com/documentation/latest/) for more in depth details regarding GraphQL Java itself.

 We try to stay up to date with GraphQL Java as much as possible.
-The current version supports **GraphQL Java 19.3**.

-This project requires at least Java 17.
+See [gradle.properties](gradle.properties) to see current supported versions.

 ## Installation and getting started